-This is part 2 of a 3-part series on the free Dell support tool (now called My Dell).
-Here we look at using the most appropriate options to ensure your machine remains in good working order.
+This is part two of a three part series on the free Dell support tool (now called My Dell).
+Here, we look at using the most appropriate options to ensure your machine remains in good working order.

-We look at things like PC Checkup, Device Space Manager and some of the recommended actions your machine may advise you of, such as Device Driver Updates.
+We look at things like PC Check up, Device Space Manager and recommended actions your machine may advise you of, such as Device Driver Updates.

-Part 3 shows you other features of the software tool I think is useful for home users.
+Part Three shows you other features of the software tool I think is useful for home users.

 We start by looking in more detail about what the Dell Support Center tool is and what it can do for you.

 An Internet connection is required to get the most out of this tool.
-Some of the options such as downloading user manuals or chat to a support technician send you to the Dell support site.
+Options such as downloading user manuals or chat to a support technician send you to the Dell support site.

 If you click the Service Tag highlighted in the image above your web browser opens to the Dell services page.